 Korean-American born Colette K. Young is the founder of Coco Zaza.
 She lives in Brooklyn, New York.
-The blog opened in April 2014 when Coco moved to Paris and consisted of curated images, writings, and personal thoughts on a variety of interests ranging from fashion to technology to travel.
+The blog started in April 2014 when Coco moved to Paris and consisted of curated images, writings, and personal thoughts on a variety of interests ranging from fashion to technology to travel.
 Coco holds degrees in International Trade & Marketing and Fashion Merchandising Management from the Fashion Institute of Technology and has also attended Harvard Business School, New York Stern School of Business, and Parsons: The New School for Design.

 Coco has previously worked in Luxury Goods, Venture Capital and now currently resides in early-stage technology, specializing in consumer products, retail, and marketplaces.
 Coco is extremely interested in the retail space and how utilizing technology simplifies and creates value for its customers.
 She has a deep appreciation for the challenges that face the majority of retailers in todays world.
 This has led her to a long history of working with consumer brands to make them better prepared for this evolving, digital industry.